Actindo-AG/Documentation/DatabaseAndReporting/Overview/02_Features.md

 - Write your data into time series databases to track change over time
     Through the use of InfluxDB technology, connected via driver to the *Actindo Core1 Platform*, your data can be written into time series databases at regular fully-customizable intervals.
 This allows you to track data evolution over time, as well as to identify and monitor trends.

-- Create data visualizations with Grafana
+- Create data visualizations with Grafana&trade;
-    Last but not least, InfluxDB time series databases can be converted into graphs and visualizations using the Grafana open-source platform, which can be additionally integrated in the *Actindo Core1 Platform*.
+    Last but not least, InfluxDB time series databases can be converted into graphs and visualizations using the Grafana&trade; open-source platform, which can be additionally integrated in the *Actindo Core1 Platform*.